71 Cognitive Biases Optimize Your Conversion Rates [UPDATED 2018]

 Click here to download a PDF copy of this article Save to read later or share with a colleague.

-To get you started, here are 71 cognitive biases in decision making that will help you optimise conversions on your site:
+Here are 71 cognitive biases in decision making that will help you optimize your conversion rates:

 Von Restorff Effect